codaris/Anki.Vector.Samples/README.md

 ## Getting Help

-There are numerous places to get help with programming Vector using the .NET SDK
+There are numerous places to get help with programming Vector using the .NET SDK:

 * **Official Anki developer forums**: https://forums.anki.com/